-American September
+American September Director

-ABOUT THE AMERICAN SEPTEMBER PROJECT
+THE GOAL OF AMERICAN SEPTEMBER

-HOW THE PROJECT STARTED
+HOW AMERICAN SEPTEMBER STARTED

 My interest in 9/11 history actually started in August 2005 when Hurricane Katrina came to my coastal town Long Beach, Mississippi.
 My family and I left before the storm hit, Mom told me to take a good look at all of the old houses along the beach highway because they wouldn’t be here when I got back.